metio/terraform-provider-k8s/docs/data-sources/monitoring_coreos_com_probe_v1_manifest.md

 Optional:

 - `authorization` (Attributes) Authorization section for this endpoint (see [below for nested schema](#nestedatt--spec--authorization))
-- `basic_auth` (Attributes) BasicAuth allow an endpoint to authenticate over basic authentication.
-More info: https://prometheus.io/docs/operating/configuration/#endpoint (see [below for nested schema](#nestedatt--spec--basic_auth))
+- `basic_auth` (Attributes) BasicAuth allow an endpoint to authenticate over basic authentication.More info: https://prometheus.io/docs/operating/configuration/#endpoint (see [below for nested schema](#nestedatt--spec--basic_auth))
 - `bearer_token_secret` (Attributes) Secret to mount to read bearer token for scraping targets.
-The secret needs to be in the same namespace as the probe and accessible by the Prometheus Operator. (see [below for nested schema](#nestedatt--spec--bearer_token_secret))
+The secretneeds to be in the same namespace as the probe and accessible bythe Prometheus Operator. (see [below for nested schema](#nestedatt--spec--bearer_token_secret))
-- `interval` (String) Interval at which targets are probed using the configured prober.
-If not specified Prometheus' global scrape interval is used.
+- `interval` (String) Interval at which targets are probed using the configured prober.If not specified Prometheus' global scrape interval is used.
 - `job_name` (String) The job name assigned to scraped metrics by default.
-- `keep_dropped_targets` (Number) Per-scrape limit on the number of targets dropped by relabeling that will be kept in memory.
-0 means no limit.
-It requires Prometheus >= v2.47.0.
+- `keep_dropped_targets` (Number) Per-scrape limit on the number of targets dropped by relabelingthat will be kept in memory.
+0 means no limit.It requires Prometheus >= v2.47.0.
-- `label_limit` (Number) Per-scrape limit on number of labels that will be accepted for a sample.
-Only valid in Prometheus versions 2.27.0 and newer.
+- `label_limit` (Number) Per-scrape limit on number of labels that will be accepted for a sample.Only valid in Prometheus versions 2.27.0 and newer.
-- `label_name_length_limit` (Number) Per-scrape limit on length of labels name that will be accepted for a sample.
-Only valid in Prometheus versions 2.27.0 and newer.
+- `label_name_length_limit` (Number) Per-scrape limit on length of labels name that will be accepted for a sample.Only valid in Prometheus versions 2.27.0 and newer.
-- `label_value_length_limit` (Number) Per-scrape limit on length of labels value that will be accepted for a sample.
-Only valid in Prometheus versions 2.27.0 and newer.
+- `label_value_length_limit` (Number) Per-scrape limit on length of labels value that will be accepted for a sample.Only valid in Prometheus versions 2.27.0 and newer.
 - `metric_relabelings` (Attributes List) MetricRelabelConfigs to apply to samples before ingestion. (see [below for nested schema](#nestedatt--spec--metric_relabelings))
-- `module` (String) The module to use for probing specifying how to probe the target.
-Example module configuring in the blackbox exporter: https://github.com/prometheus/blackbox_exporter/blob/master/example.yml
+- `module` (String) The module to use for probing specifying how to probe the target.Example module configuring in the blackbox exporter:https://github.com/prometheus/blackbox_exporter/blob/master/example.yml
 - `oauth2` (Attributes) OAuth2 for the URL.
 Only valid in Prometheus versions 2.27.0 and newer. (see [below for nested schema](#nestedatt--spec--oauth2))
-- `prober` (Attributes) Specification for the prober to use for probing targets.
-The prober.URL parameter is required.
+- `prober` (Attributes) Specification for the prober to use for probing targets.The prober.URL parameter is required.
 Targets cannot be probed if left empty. (see [below for nested schema](#nestedatt--spec--prober))
 - `sample_limit` (Number) SampleLimit defines per-scrape limit on number of scraped samples that will be accepted.
 - `scrape_class` (String) The scrape class to apply.
 - `scrape_protocols` (List of String) 'scrapeProtocols' defines the protocols to negotiate during a scrape.
-It tells clients the protocols supported by Prometheus in order of preference (from most to least preferred).
-If unset, Prometheus uses its default value.
-It requires Prometheus >= v2.49.0.
+It tells clients theprotocols supported by Prometheus in order of preference (from most to least preferred).If unset, Prometheus uses its default value.It requires Prometheus >= v2.49.0.
-- `scrape_timeout` (String) Timeout for scraping metrics from the Prometheus exporter.
-If not specified, the Prometheus global scrape timeout is used.
+- `scrape_timeout` (String) Timeout for scraping metrics from the Prometheus exporter.If not specified, the Prometheus global scrape timeout is used.
 - `target_limit` (Number) TargetLimit defines a limit on the number of scraped targets that will be accepted.
 - `targets` (Attributes) Targets defines a set of static or dynamically discovered targets to probe. (see [below for nested schema](#nestedatt--spec--targets))
 - `tls_config` (Attributes) TLS configuration to use when scraping the endpoint. (see [below for nested schema](#nestedatt--spec--tls_config))